gentoo111/md_cv/index.md

 `2024.07 - Present`
 __NIWA, Christchurch__
 Web and Machine Learning Developer (Intern)
-- Develop a Web Tool and Machine Learning Model.Develop a Web Tool and Machine Learning Model.
+- Develop a Web Tool and Machine Learning Model for advanced hydrological prediction and water resource management.
+- Utilize TensorFlow for building LSTM models to predict river flow rates.
+- Implement interactive visualizations using React.js for data presentation.
+- Apply GIS techniques for spatial data analysis and mapping.
+- Integrate Python and R scripts for comprehensive data processing and analysis.
 - Skills: TensorFlow · React.js · Machine Learning · GIS · Python · R

 `2024.06 - Present`
 __CORDE, Christchurch__
 Full-stack Developer (Intern)
-- Developed a cross-platform mobile app using React Native, focusing on backend framework setup and business logic implementation.
+- Spearheading the development of a cross-platform mobile application using React Native, with a focus on robust backend framework setup and intricate business logic implementation.
-- Integrated SQLite for offline data storage and synchronization, ensuring data availability even in remote locations, and communication with Workbench.
+- Engineered an offline-first architecture by integrating SQLite, ensuring seamless data availability and synchronization in remote locations with limited connectivity.
+- Implemented a sophisticated integration with Workbench API for efficient data exchange and management.
-- Integrated ArcGIS for geospatial data visualization and management.
+- Incorporated ArcGIS technology for advanced geospatial data visualization and management, enhancing the app's mapping capabilities.
+- Utilized TypeScript to improve code quality and maintainability across the application.
-- Collaborated effectively with a small team to ensure project success.
+- Collaborated effectively within a small, agile team to drive project success, participating in regular code reviews and sprint planning sessions.

 `2024.03 - Present`
 **Volunteer, Recycle a Device (RAD) Club, Christchurch**